 The Tummy Tuck system includes cream to be rubbed on your stomach, in addition to simply wearing the belt.
 As stated above, this is where the “catch” lies if you aren’t careful.
 You will automatically receive additional cream in the mail every other month, charged to your card, until you call and cancel.
 Consider their terms and conditions which you must agree to when ordering:

 Customers who have enrolled in our Continuity Essential Boost or Thermal Accelerator Cream automatic ongoing shipments programs will receive their first Continuity shipment in 30 days, and then every other month.
 Essential Boost customers will receive a full 60 day supply of Essential Boost at the reserved price of $19.99 per month, plus $6.99 shipping and handling.
 Thermal Accelerator Cream customers will receive a full 60 day supply of Thermal Accelerator Cream at the reserved price of $19.99 per month, plus $6.99 shipping and handling.
 Customers may cancel all future shipments at any time by calling Savvier’s customer service center at 800-305-8988.
 To receive a refund on a shipment made prior to cancellation, just return the merchandise, as mentioned earlier in this Satisfaction Guarantee.

 Other Tummy Tuck Belt Reviews

-From users we have spoken to and from other reviews online, some customers claim the Tummy Tuck Belt does work, but those are typically people who also followed a diet and exercise plan.
+From users we have spoken to and from other reviewers online, it appears that some customers feel the Tummy Tuck Belt does work, but those endorsements typically come from people who also altered their diet and increased exercise.
 For those who merely applied the cream and wore the belt, the results have been less enthusiastic This of course stands to reason that diet and exercise – with or without the belt – would yield better results.